teemutammela/auralcandy.net/README.md

 |`module.queries.rb`	|Query content from Contentful and wrap it to objects (registered as helpers).	|
 |`module.routing.rb`	|Route and URL parameter handling.																							|

-__1)__ Legacy module handles URL redirections from old AuralCandy.Net versions.
-You may disable this feature by remove the following lines from `app.rb` and delete and `app/modules/module.legacy.rb` and `app/legacy` directory.
+__1)__ Legacy module handles URL redirections from old [AuralCandy.Net](https://www.auralcandy.net/) versions.
+You may disable this feature by remove the following lines from `app/app.rb` and delete and `app/modules/module.legacy.rb` and `app/legacy` directory.

 ```ruby
 require_relative("modules/module.legacy.rb")